 Benefit Sought Based Segmentation

-Benefit sought segmentation is based on the different benefit consumers derive from a product and service.
+The benefit sought segmentation is based on the different benefits consumers derive from a product and service.
 When a consumer purchases a product, he or she has some expectations in terms of benefits.

 If you conduct a survey and ask every individual customer the reason behind using your product or service, to some extent you will receive a unique response from every customer.